ckirby/django-modelqueryform/docs/usage.rst

 `process([data_set=None])` generates a Q object which is a logical AND of the Q objects generated for each widget.
 It uses the resulting Q object to filter the associated model class.

-.. note:: `process()` optionally accepts a QuerySet of the model class used for the form If no QuerySet is passed, the Q object will run against model.objects.all()
+.. note:: `process()` optionally accepts a QuerySet of a model class 'x' where isinstance(x, 'form model class') is True If no QuerySet is passed, the Q object will run against model.objects.all()

 Using `pretty_print_query()` you get a dict() of the form {str(field.label): str(field values)} to parse into a template::